 • Application Deadline: September 30, 2019

-• Nationality: The bursaries are available for New Zealand and international students.
+• Nationality: The scholarships are available for New Zealand and international students.

-• Eligible Countries: The bursaries are available for New Zealand and international students.
+• Eligible Countries: The scholarships are available for New Zealand and international students.

 • Entrance Requirement: Applications are open to all students who are studying at Victoria University of Wellington including domestic, international, undergraduate, postgraduate, part-time and full-time students.